Watch this 7-minute video for a full background:

 Authorities are terrified about the prospects for deflation given the unprecedented debt burden at all levels of society in the U.S. Fed Governor Ben Bernanke is on record as saying the Fed has a printing press and will use it to combat deflation if necessary.
 Other nations are following in the U.S.’s footsteps and global money supply is accelerating.
 This is very gold friendly.

-Mined gold is roughly 2,500 tons per year and traditional demand (jewelry, industrial users, etc.) has exceeded this by a considerable margin for a number of years.
+Mined gold is roughly 2,500 tons per year and traditional demand (jewellery, industrial users, etc.) has exceeded this by a considerable margin for a number of years.
 Some of this gap has been filled by recycled scrap but central bank gold has been the primary source of above-ground supply.

 7. Mine Supply is Anticipated to Decline in the next Three to Four Years.

 Even if traditional demand continues to erode due to ongoing worldwide economic weakness, the supply/demand imbalance is expected to persist due to a decline in mine supply.
-Mine supply will contract in the next several years, irrespective of gold prices, due to a dearth of exploration in the post Bre-X era, a shift away from high grading which was necessary for survival in the sub-economic gold price environment of the past five years and the natural exhaustion of existing mines.
+Mine supply will contract in the next several years, irrespective of gold prices, due to a dearth of exploration in the post-Bre-X era, a shift away from high grading which was necessary for survival in the sub-economic gold price environment of the past five years and the natural exhaustion of existing mines.

 8. Large Short Positions

-9. Low Interest Rates Discourage Hedging
+9. Low-Interest Rates Discourage Hedging

 Rates are low and falling.
 With low rates, there isn’t sufficient contango (when the futures price is above the expected future spot price.
 Consequently, the price will decline to the spot price before the delivery date) to create higher prices in the out years.
 Thus there is little incentive to hedge and gold producers are not only not hedging, they are reducing their existing hedge positions, thus removing gold from the market.

-10. Rising Gold Prices and Low Interest Rates Discourage Financial Speculation on the Short Side.
+10. Rising Gold Prices and Low-Interest Rates Discourage Financial Speculation on the Short Side.

 When gold prices were continuously falling and financial speculators could access Central Bank gold at a minimal leasing rate (0.5 – 1% per year), sell it and reinvest the proceeds in a high yielding bond or Treasury bill, the trade was viewed as a lay-up.
 Everyone did it and now there are numerous stale short positions.
 However, these trades now make no sense with a rising gold price and declining interest rates.